 An invoice is a document issued to a buyer by a seller, indicating the sale or rental of goods and/or services.
 The components of a professional invoice can vary by transaction.
 An invoice for products being delivered, for example, includes shipping details, while an invoice for services or non-delivered products does not.
-A rental invoice generally includes a section stating the duration(s) of the rental period(s) (you get the idea).
+A rental invoice generally includes a section stating the duration(s) for the rental period(s) (you get the idea).

 Invoices are usually heavily formatted documents.
 Rather than listing things to include, we’ve drawn up a sample invoice, which is pictured below.
 Sections that are not self-explanatory are defined in the list that follows.
 Note: The sample invoice template includes sections for shipping information; however, this would not appear on every blank invoice template.